KonishchevDmitry/investments/README.md

 <a name="analyse"></a>
 ### Performance analysis

 `investments analyse` command calculates average rate of return from cash investments by comparing portfolio performance to performance of a bank deposit in USD and RUB currency with exactly the same investments and monthly capitalization.
-Considers taxes, commissions, dividends and tax deductions when calculates portfolio performance.
+Considers taxes, commissions, dividends, tax deductions and optionally inflation when calculates portfolio performance.

 <img src="/docs/images/analyse-command.png?raw=true" width="80%" height="80%" alt="investments analyse" title="investments analyse">